arc2qgis/lyrxtoqml/readme.md

    - QGIS does not offer support for grouping categories
    - SVG base64 image fill is generated as black and white image
    - Converting CIMVectorMarker from shape paths arrays to QGIS shapes is a customized tweak
    - Some lyrx symbology uses Esri's or extrnal **fonts**, without it, QGIS will fall back to a default font
+   - Problem in converting complex CIMVectorMarker properties
+   - Symbol 'halo' is not supported in QGIS (our tweak is to duplicate and enlarge the bottom most symbol, problem when using with different symbol shapes)
 - Next:
    - Graduated symbology support
    - Labels support